Martin's Country Market is located along W. Main St (US 322) just west of downtown Ephrata, and just one block from the St. Boniface Craft Brewery.

 First time riding with PA Randonneurs?
 Read an overview of what to expect on your first PA brevet.
 All participants are obliged to follow the rules for riders as well as local vehicle laws (PA, NJ, NY).
 Safety is a primary concern.
 All riders must sign a waiver.
 Please read these Safety Instructions.

 To receive credit for finishing a randonneuring event you must complete a brevet card as required by the rules.
 PA Randonneurs accepts traditional brevet cards filled out with stamps/signatures and backed up with merchant receipts.
-PA Randonneurs encourages use of the eBrevet cell phone app.
-(Version 1.3 minimum required) as an electronic brevet card assistant.
-Nevertheless, you must check into all controls on the app -- or provide traditional proof for each control.
-Your finish time and finish code from the app must be written on the paper card, along with your signature, or you may be disqualified.
+PA Randonneurs also accepts Electronic Proof of Passage (EPP), but the only form of EPP accepted is the eBrevet cell phone app.
+(Version 1.2.4 minimum required).
+Your finish time and finish code from the EPP app must be written on the paper card or you will be disqualified.

 These events are not for beginners.
 The courses are hilly.
 You may face extremes of weather: heat, cold, wind, rain.
 The roads are unmarked and open to automobile traffic.
 There will be night riding in the longer events.
 There is no sag wagon.
 Complete several ordinary century cycling events before starting a 200K brevet; complete several 200Ks before starting a longer brevet.